 Types of stability and change.
 If one were to try to sum up what development in a living organism is exactly, one could plausibly argue it’s the characterization of stability and change as the organism traverses the life course.
 There are a few different ways to think of stability.
 For example, we can think of whether or not someone exhibits the same level of a trait (e.g., height) at two measurement occasions separated in time.
 That is, did they grow (i.e., change) or stay the same height (i.e., remain the same)?
 Alternatively, we often think of stability and change with respect to relative or rank-order stability with respect to ones age peers.
-That is, someone who is the shortest person in his class in grade 6 may grow considerably over the next two years (i.e., exhibit mean level change), but still remain the shortest person among this peers.
+That is, someone who is the shortest person in his class in 6th grade may grow considerably over the next two years (i.e., exhibit mean level change), but still remain the shortest person among this peers the 8th grade.
 That is, he is manifesting a type of rank order stability.
 Both types of stability and change are important.
 For example, mean-level change in certain traits might help to explain why, in general, individuals are particularly vulnerable to social influences at some ages more than others.
-In contrast, rank order change (or stability) might help to quantify the extent to which certain characteristics of the individual or more trait=like or situations.
-For example, in some areas of development, there is considerable mean change over the course of development (e.g., changes in Big 5 personality traits), but relatively high rank-order stability (although as might be expected, such rank-order stability tends to decrease the the interval between measurement occasions increases.
+In contrast, rank order change (or stability) might help to quantify the extent to which certain characteristics of the individual or more trait-like.
+For example, in some areas of development, there is considerable mean change over the course of development (e.g., changes in Big 5 personality traits), but relatively high rank-order stability (although as might be expected, such rank-order stability tends to decrease the the interval between measurement occasions increases).

 Developmental disturbances.
 Rank-order stability can be used to model interindividual stability over time as an autoregressive process,.
 That is, the rank-order stability can be used to model continuity of a behavior.
-Assuming equal intervals, the correlations between T0 and T1, and between T1 and T2 could be used to estimate the correlation between T0 and T2.
+Assuming equal intervals, the correlations between T0 and T1, and between T1 and T2 could be used to estimate the correlation between T2 and T3.
 However, there can be periods of life where various environmental pressures will tend to suppress this stability, disrupting this orderly stochastic process.
 For example, suppose there is considerable variability in how much alcohol someone drinks while in high school and that there is relatively high rank-order stability in drinking across the high-school years.
 Suppose further, that someone enters a fraternity or Greek house on enrollment to college and there is extreme environmental press on all members to drink at high levels, shifting the mean level of consumption up, variability down, and thus reducing autoregressivity so that drinking in the freshman year doesn’t correlate as highly with drinking in the sophomore year of college as did drinking across the high school years.
 Once someone leaves the “environment,” individual differences are again more freely expressed and the autoregressivity increases to levels similar to those prior to entering the environment.
-We call this type of situation a developmental disturbance in that the normal course of development is “disturbed” for a period of time.
+We call this type of situation a developmental disturbance in that the normal course of development is “disturbed” for a period of time by some time-limited process.
 In such cases, we might find that prediction of behavior in the period of the disturbance might be reduced and, similarly, behavior exhibited during the disturbance might have less predictive power with respect to distal outcomes compared to behavior exhibited prior to and following the disuprted period.